biopython/galaxy_packages/README.rst

 * http://toolshed.g2.bx.psu.edu/view/iuc/package_scipy_0_12

-These additional dependencies are maintained by the IUC, or in full the "Intergalactic Utilities Commission" which is the tongue-in-check name of the Galaxy Tool Shed review team, see: http://wiki.galaxyproject.org/ReviewingToolShedRepositories
+These additional dependencies are maintained by the IUC, or in full the "Intergalactic Utilities Commission" which is the tongue-in-cheek name of the Galaxy Tool Shed review team, see: http://wiki.galaxyproject.org/ReviewingToolShedRepositories